 Sweetly singing o’er the plain. . .

-Susan here, wishing everyone a wonderful holiday season and a happy, healthy, great New Year.
-Of all the Christmas ornaments we unpack each year, I love the angels the most—not only the angel that tops the tree each year, but the others too, an assorted collection of glittery, pretty, whimsical and delicate angels.
-Some years, that’s all that goes on the tree—angels, stars, glittery bits and glowing lights.
+Susan here, wishing everyone a wonderful holiday season and a happy, healthy, great New Year, in hopes we are all headed into a much better year at last.
+Of all the Christmas ornaments we bring out in our house each year, I love the angels the most—from the angel that tops the tree each year to a growing assortment of angels, glittery, lovely, delicate and whimsical.
+For several years now, that’s all that goes on our tree—angels, along with stars, snowflakes, pearls, and white lights.

-When did angels first show up on Christmas trees?
-From the start of Christmas décor is a fair bet–angels at Christmastime are reminders of the angels who appeared to shepherds in the fields outside long-ago Bethlehem to point out the star overhead and a birth in a stable.
-Those angels, we are told, startled and awed and pretty much terrified those shepherds with their magnificence and their message.
-The angels who gaze down from Christmas trees now, swathed in frothy lace and cascading LED colors, are far more benign, but somehow magical nonetheless.
+Angels at Christmastime are reminders of the angels who appeared to shepherds in the fields outside long-ago Bethlehem to point out the star overhead and a birth in a stable.
+Those angels, we are told, awed, startled, and probably terrified the shepherds with their magnificence.
+Today, the angels who gaze down at us from Christmas trees and displays are benign and lovely, but somehow magical nonetheless.

 – Christina Rossetti